-With the arrival of four sick manatees in the first month of the New Year, Tampa’s Lowry Park Zoo has reached another milestone at the David A. Straz, Jr. Manatee Hospital.
+With the arrival of four sick manatees in the first month of the New Year, Tampa’s Lowry Park Zoo has reached another milestone at the David A. Straz, Jr. Manatee Critical Care Center.
 The Zoo has now taken in more than 300 manatees for critical care and rehabilitation since 1991, and of those 173 have been re-introduced into Florida waters.
 Among the successes is an orphaned calf named “Laroc” who will be released in Homosassa on Feb.
 4 after more than two years of care at the Zoo.

 Four New Patients Arrive in January; One Special Survivor Departing in Feburary

 TAMPA, Fla.
-(February 1, 2013) — With the arrival of four sick manatees in the first month of the New Year, Tampa’s Lowry Park Zoo has reached another milestone at the David A. Straz, Jr. Manatee Hospital.
+(February 1, 2013) — With the arrival of four sick manatees in the first month of the New Year, Tampa’s Lowry Park Zoo has reached another milestone at the David A. Straz, Jr. Manatee Critical Care Center.
 The Zoo has now taken in more than 300 manatees for critical care and rehabilitation since 1991, and of those 173 have been re-introduced into Florida waters.
 Among the successes is an orphaned calf named “Laroc” who will be released in Homosassa on Feb.
 4 after more than two years of care at the Zoo.
 Laroc arrived in 2010 as a 63-pound newborn from the Caloosahatchee River near Cape Coral where she was found alone and dehydrated, trying to feed on algae along a seawall.
 She is one of the youngest and smallest orphan calves to be raised by the Zoo’s manatee rehab team, and now weighs in at more than 700 pounds.
 She received a second chance at life because she was brought to the manatee hospital at Tampa’s Lowry Park Zoo.

 “This endangered species has been at the heart of the Zoo’s commitment to conserving Florida wildlife for more than 20 years,” said Craig Pugh, executive director/CEO.
 “A modern zoo connects animals in its care to wild places.
 At Tampa’s Lowry Park Zoo, we focus on the welfare of each manatee patient that comes to us so that we can help to conserve the species in Florida waterways.
 Conservation education programs at the Zoo reach more than 1 million visitors annually about how to protect manatees when they leave the hospital.”